SesameSesame

 ps aux | grep node

-# The task cleanup should handle this, but if needed:
+# The session cleanup should handle this, but if needed:

 pkill -f "node.*sesame"